 A family daycare coordinator serves as the supervisor for a family daycare provider.

 Do the following

-Apply for a place at family day care at the latest four months before you wish to place your child in family day care.
+Apply for an early childhood education and care place at the latest four months before you wish to place your child in care.

 To whom and on what terms